Patrick O’Heffernan. Host, Music FridayLive!,

-Los Angeles was originally called “El Pueblo de Nuestra Señora la Reina de Los Ángeles del Río Porciúncula” by the “Los Pobladores” who displaced the native tribes and founded the city in 1781.
+Los Angeles was originally called “El Pueblo de Nuestra Señora la Reina de Los Ángeles del Río Porciúncula” by the “Los Pobladores”, Spanish families that displaced the native tribes and founded the city in 1781.
 Mercifully, over the centuries the name has changed to “Los Angeles”.

 Owner, Marc Cordova and soundman Heath Waller told me that The Five Star Bar was originally built in 1910 and has a checkered past including serving as a speakeasy during Prohibition.
 The bar was bought by Cordova’s dad in 1971 and passed on to Marc, who passionately believes in quality sound and great rock and roll.
 He loves music and he and Waller will do what it takes to book it and make it sound great.

-I was invited to a Five Star Bar night by Whitney Tai, the fast-rising dream pop singer with a gonzo voice and out of this world stage presentation.
+I was invited to a Five Star Bar night by Whitney Tai, the fast-rising dream-pop singer with a gonzo voice and out of this world stage presentation.
 Originally from New York, I first saw her at LA’s prestigious Hotel Café and again in Hollywood ’s intimate Bar 20.
 So I was curious when she alerted me to a gig on a Wednesday night in a venue I had never heard of located in an aging building next to a parking lot in downtown LA.
-When WAZE told me “Your destination is on your left”, I saw nothing on the dark street that said “Five Star Bar”.
+When WAZE told me “Your destination is on your left”, I saw nothing on the dark street that said there was a “Five Star Bar” here.
+But after a trip around the block, I caught the faded stars above the door and knew WAZE was right.

 There were a handful of people in the Five Star when I walked in, some playing pool, some sitting at bar talking.
 The bartender, Angela, pulled me a tall one, chatted and then directed my questions about the bands to Waller who was playing pool.
 He told me the lineup on the poster was all he knew and the music would start in about an hour.